Cultural Pride & Heritage Restoration

 Context

 The Kashmir region is not only known for its breathtaking landscapes but also as a cradle of unique cultural craftsmanship.
-Each craft—be it the handwoven Pashmina, intricately carved walnut wood, or the delicate paper mâché—is a window into Kashmir's history, spirituality, and way of life.
+Each craft, whether handwoven Pashmina, intricately carved walnut wood, or delicate papier-mâché, is a window into Kashmir's history, spirituality, and way of life.
 These crafts have survived centuries, evolving through a blend of local traditions and influences from Central Asia and Persia.
 However, globalization, economic challenges, and a declining artisan population threaten these crafts with extinction.

 The Narrative